Nicolaus Copernicus: Nationality

 There has been discussion of Copernicus's nationality and of whether it is meaningful to ascribe to him a nationality in the modern sense.

-Nicolaus Copernicus was born and raised in Royal Prussia, a semiautonomous and multilingual region of the Kingdom of Poland.
+Nicolaus Copernicus was born and raised in Royal Prussia, a semi-autonomous and multilingual region of the Kingdom of Poland.
 He was the child of German-speaking parents and grew up with German as his mother tongue.
 His first alma mater was the University of Kraków in Poland.
-When he later studied in Italy, at the University of Bologna, he joined the German Nation, a student organization for German-speakers of all allegiances (Germany would not become a nation-state until 1871).
-His family stood against the Teutonic Order and actively supported the city of Toruń during the Thirteen Years' War.
-Copernicus's father lent money to Poland's King Casimir IV Jagiellon to finance the war against the Teutonic Knights, but the inhabitants of Royal Prussia also resisted the Polish crown's efforts for greater control over the region.
+When he later studied in Italy, at the University of Bologna, he joined the German Nation, a student organization for German-speakers.
+His family stood against the Teutonic Order and actively supported the city of Thorn during the Thirteen Years' War.
+Copernicus's father lent money to the city of Thorn to finance the war against the Teutonic Knights and a bridge across the Vistula.
+The inhabitants of Royal Prussia also resisted the Polish crown's efforts for greater control over the region.

-Encyclopedia Americana, The Concise Columbia Encyclopedia, The Oxford World Encyclopedia, and World Book Encyclopedia refer to Copernicus as a "Polish astronomer".
-Sheila Rabin, writing in the Stanford Encyclopedia of Philosophy, describes Copernicus as a "child of a German family [who] was a subject of the Polish crown", while Manfred Weissenbacher writes that Copernicus's father was a Germanized Pole.
+Sheila Rabin, writing in the Stanford Encyclopedia of Philosophy, describes Copernicus as a "child of a German family [who] was a subject of the Polish crown".
 Andrzej Wojtkowski noted that most of the 19th and 20th century encyclopedias, particularly the English-language sources, described Copernicus as a "German scientist".
 Kasparek and Kasparek stated that it is incorrect to ascribe him German or Polish nationality, as "a 16th century figure cannot be described with the use of 19th and 20th century concepts".